 In the spring of 2017 I completed several new routes in the Castle Rocks area with different partners.
-Daniel Jeffcoach and I hiked out to climb the west face of the Fin, which to our knowledge had never been attempted.
-We took a wide system on the west face, down and around the corner from the wide system of the North Buttress (IV 5.10) route.
+Daniel Jeffcoach and I hiked out to climb the east face of the Fin, which to our knowledge had never been attempted.
+We took a wide system on the east face, down and around the corner from the wide system of the North Buttress (IV 5.10) route.
 We climbed seven full 70m pitches up cracks of all sizes with good rock.
-This is now the easiest route up the Fin, which does not involve runout face climbing or even a single bolt.
-We dubbed it The Cutting Edge (1,000’, IV 5.9).
+This is now the easiest route up the Fin, and it does not involve run-out face climbing or even a single bolt.
+We dubbed it the Cutting Edge (1,000’, IV 5.9).
 On the following day, Daniel and I traversed the Castle Rocks ridgeline from north to south.
 I do not know how many of the spires had previously been climbed via their northern ridges, but we summited all of the main formations and sub-summits, including Amphitheater Dome and the Axe.

 – Vitaliy Musiyenko